Youth Mentor Program

 - Assistance in applying for financial aid and scholarships

 Basic Eligibility For This Service

-- Must be between the ages of 15 and 24
+- Youth Participants must be between the ages of 15 and 24 years old

 - Must have arrived in the United States as a refugee within the last 5 years